django-getpaid/django-getpaid/docs/customization.rst

       Datetime of Payment creation - automated.

-   .. attribute:: paid_on
+   .. attribute:: last_payment_on

       Datetime the Payment has been completed.
 Defaults to NULL.

    .. attribute:: amount_paid

-      Amount paid for backends supporting partial payments.
+      Amount actually paid by the buyer.
+Should be equal amount_required if backend does not support partial payments.
+      Will be smaller than that after partial refund is done.

+   .. attribute:: amount_locked

+      Amount that has been pre-authed by the buyer.
+Needs to be charged to finalize payment or released if the transaction cannot be fulfilled.

+   .. attribute:: amount_refunded

+      Amount that was refunded.
+Technically this should be equal to amount_required - amount_paid.

    .. attribute:: external_id

-      ID of the payment on broker's system.
+      ID of the payment on paywall's system.
 Optional.

    .. attribute:: description

       Payment description (max 128 chars).

+   .. attribute:: fraud_status

+      Field representing the result of fraud check (only on supported backends).

+   .. attribute:: fraud_message

+      Message provided along with the fraud status.